|

 The U.S. Court of Appeals for the Fourth Circuit will hear oral arugment on May 8th regarding Maryland U.S. District Judge Theodore Chuang’s order that halted President Trump’s ban on issuance of visas to people from six Muslim-majority countries.

-District Judge Theodore Chuang issued an order that halted enforcement of the second travel ban on the erroneous basis that it likely violates the Establishment Clause of the First Amendment because it discriminates against Muslims.
+US District Judge Theodore Chuang issued an order that halted enforcement of the second travel ban on the erroneous basis that it likely violates the Establishment Clause of the First Amendment because it discriminates against Muslims.
 Judge Chuang’s order:

 • Acknowledged but failed to recognize the president’s statutory authority to execute the ban pursuant to Sections 1182(f) and 1185(a) of Title 8.